ThoNohT/NohBoard/README.md

 - Moving boundaries (corner points) of elements
 - Adding or removing boundaries of elements
 - Moving text inside elements
-- Editing the properties of elements
+- Editing the properties and styles of elements
+- Editing the properties and styles of the keyboard
 - Changing the z-index of elements
+- Resizing keyboard window

 Most edits are possibly by dragging the mouse from a point over an element.
 The element will highlight the manipulation that is going to happen, e.g. while hovering over a boundary point, it will indicate that that boundary point will be manipulated.
 There are also modifiers possible.